Deciduous, Evergreen, Perennials, Vines

 Leaves vary from pale to dark green, usually divided into leaflets.
 Leafstalks twist and curl to hold plant to its support.Clematis alpina

 Native to Europe and Asia.
-To 6–8 ft., with lacy, soft green foliage.
+Grows to 6–8 ft., with lacy, soft green foliage.
 Early-spring blooms are nodding and bell shaped, with four pointed sepals in white, pink, periwinkle blue, or purple, depending on the variety.
+An inner skirt of stamens is creamy white in most varieties.
 Blooms are followed by decorative seed heads.
-Plants are extremely cold hardy
+Plants are extremely cold hardy.

 From China.
-Fast-growing vine to 15 to 20 ft.
+Fast-growing vine to 15–20 ft.
 Leathery leaves are divided into three glossy, dark green leaflets to 6 in. long; they droop downward, creating a strongly textured look.
-Creamy white, vanilla-scented, saucer-shaped flowers, 1 1/2 to 2 in. across, are borne in clusters in early to midspring.
+Creamy white, vanilla-scented, saucer-shaped flowers, 1 1/2–2 in. across, are borne in clusters in early to midspring.

 Leaves burn badly at the tips in areas where the soil or water contains excess salts.
 Best planted in a sunny, sheltered spot (out of harsh winds) with adequate support, such as a sturdy fence.
 Slow to start but races once established.
 Makes a great privacy screen if not allowed to become bare at the base.